qiniu/formstate-x/dumi/docs/guide/binding/index.md

 toc: menu
 ---

-In this part, We will talk about using formstate-x with a third-party UI library.
-You can make formstate-x bindings to them easily.
+In this part, We will introduce how to use formstate-x with a 3rd-party UI library.

 ### Material-UI